 Unlike commercial board games, Ruhnke’s projects at the CIA don’t need to be fun.

 Ruhnke shared an example of his work, a project called Kingpin: The Hunt for El Chapo, which he co-designed with another instructor in the Defense Intelligence Agency.
 Kingpin uses the historical details of the capture of Sinaloa drug cartel leader Joaquín “El Chapo” Guzmán as well as some fictional elements to create a challenging, asymmetrical game.

 Kingpin is an adversarial game where one side plays the role of law enforcement and the other plays the role of Guzmán’s own handlers and associates.
 It revolves around hidden information, with each side playing on their own hidden game board behind a screen.
 El Chapo’s team is constantly moving around inside Mexico trying to evade the law, but the cartel leader has certain tastes and expectations.
-He’s not just willing to sit inside a hole somewhere, and one viable strategy if for law enforcement has to use his proclivities against him.
-In the classroom the game is played twice, with students taking turns playing on both sides of the table.
+He’s not just willing to sit inside a hole somewhere, and one viable strategy is for law enforcement to use his proclivities against him.
+In the classroom, the game is played twice, with students taking turns playing on both sides of the table.

 The key to the game, and to every other game played at the Kent School, is the facilitator.
 It’s their responsibility to keep things moving by interpreting the rules and feeding them to students on the fly.
 But in Kingpin, the facilitator also plays the role of referee.
 They have an important role in moving the action forward by revealing new information to both sides.